yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/pages/group.md

 {% include image.html image_path="../pics/yizhang.png" image_width="20%" %}

 ##### Yi Zhang, PhD
 I'm an Assistant Professor at Duke University School of Medicine in the Department of Neurosurgery and Department of Biostatistics and Bioinformatics.
 I obtained BS from University of Science and Technology of China (USTC), and PhD in Bioengineering with Dr. Jun S. Song at University of Illinois at Urbana-Champaign (UIUC).
 I did postdoc at Department of Data Science, Dana-Farber Cancer Institute and Harvard University School of Public Health mentored by Shirley Liu, Myles Brown, and Xihong Lin.
 I have been developing integrative genomic methods to identify functional gene regulatory mechanisms behind disease-associated human genetic variants.
 I have also recently been developing machine learning, and artificial intelligence methods that leverage large-scale single-cell datasets to understand cell states in tumor microenvironment.
-My ongoing work include deep learning models of high-resolution spatial transcriptomics, computational pathology, and statistical models for genetics and functional genomics.
+My ongoing work include ML/AI models of high-resolution spatial transcriptomics, computational pathology, and ML/AI models for genetics and functional genomics.
 For fun, I enjoy hiking, music and wildlife photography.

 {% include spareline.html%}